 Lauchlan is president and co-founder of the Queensland Hemp Association.

-Since 2013, he has been building Australia’s industrial cannabis industry from seed to shelf with improved crop success nationally.
+Since 2013, he has been contributing to Australia’s industrial hemp industry from seed to shelf, with improved crop success nationally.

 He is focussed on developing successful hemp cultivars as the foundation for a successful hemp industry